-Welcome to Grand Central Review, a literary website that seeks to bring you the best writing and visual arts.
+Grand Central Review is a literary website that seeks to bring you the best writing and visual arts.
 We believe that good writing is good writing regardless of genre, so that is what we publish: interesting writing done well.

-In this issue, celebrating our third year of publishing, we welcome some new contributors.
+Currently, we are celebrating our third year of publishing, we welcome some new contributors.
 In our Words department this issue, we have several works of new, previously unpublished fiction.
-In “Friends,” Elizabeth Zane explores the different manners in which friends can complicate lives.
+In “Friends,?
+Elizabeth Zane explores the different manners in which friends can complicate lives.
 In “Jay the Bird,” Elizabeth Royer illustrates the heartbreak and the path to acceptance.

 Our featured poet this month is Michelle Correll, a senior at the University of North Georgia and a talented writer and poet, from whom we expect to see more great words.